North Korean ghost ships: Chinese illegal fishing explanation

 Chinese commercial fishermen have engaged in large-scale squid fishing in North Korean waters in violation of U.N. sanctions which prohibit foreign fishing vessels from fishing in North Korean waters.
 The Chinese squid fishing fleet in North Korean waters has at times numbered up to 800 vessels and has caused a 70% decline in squid stock in those waters.
 According to Global Fisheries Watch “This is the largest known case of illegal fishing perpetrated by a single industrial fleet operating in another nation’s waters.”
 The decline in the squid stocks as a result of this illegal fishing is also believed to be a contributing factor to the increase in North Korean ghost ships.
-This is believed to have forced North Korean fishermen to venture further from shore and stay out longer greatly increasing the risks of an already risky job.
-The so-called “dark fleet” of Chinese vessels has harvested half a billion dollars worth of squid in North Korean waters since 2017.
+This is believed to have forced North Korean fishermen to venture further from shore and stay out longer, greatly increasing the risks of an already risky job.
+The so-called “dark fleet” of Chinese vessels has harvested half a billion dollars' worth of squid in North Korean waters since 2017.

-Disposal

-Asked by the Los Angeles Times about the fate of the boats and bodies in Wajima, local sources state that the unclaimed bodies are cremated and their ashes stored in a Buddhist compound.
-The boats are eventually dismantled, destroyed, and incinerated.